 Mode of Infection

-Man is the only known host and transmission most commonly occurs by droplet or dust contamination, as the bacteria can withstand drying.
-The organism has also caused human infection from contaminated un-pasteurised milk.
-Infection can also be transmitted from skin lesions such as scratch or abrasion of the skin.
+Humans are the only known hosts and transmission most commonly occurs by droplet or dust contamination, as the bacteria can withstand drying.
+The organism has also caused human infection from contaminated unpasteurised milk.
+Infection can also be transmitted from skin lesions such as scratches or skin abrasions.
 The resultant sore is usually very painful.
 There is usually a vesicle filled with a straw coloured fluid.

 Patients with the pharyngeal form should be isolated to prevent further spread of the disease.
-Both Erythromycin and Penicillin are usually effective in eradicating the disease but they do not affect the acute phase of the disease due to the exotoxin.
+Both Erythromycin and Penicillin are usually effective in eradicating the disease but they do not affect the acute phase of the disease.
 Treatment should be continued for 10 days.
 Patients shown to have a carrier state should also be treated.

 If travellers find themselves in the midst of a diphtheria epidemic they should stay clear of public transport, cinemas, local market places and other regions where close contact with the local population is unavoidable.
 This is especially true during the colder times of the year.

 Immunisation protects against systemic disease but does not give protection against the carriage of organisms.

 All expatriates moving to live in developing countries should be offered vaccination cover.

 The vaccine is a killed toxoid and is one of the recommended vaccines for childhood.
 In South Africa it is combined with pertussis and tetanus and given on three occasions during the first six months of life.

 This gives adequate protection against diphtheria in most cases.
 A booster dose is then given (against all three diseases) at about 5 years of age.
 A second booster is recommended in adolescence or at any time in adulthood.